 ASLV - This was an augmented form of SLV-3 which was used to place heavier satellites weighing 100-150 kg in the internal orbit of the earth.
-The 5 stages satellite launch vehicle using hydroxyl terminated poly butadiene propellant in the first and second phase and HEF-20 (HEF) propellant in the third and fourth stages.
+The 5 stages satellite launch vehicle using hydroxyl-terminated polybutadiene propellant in the first and second phases and HEF-20 (HEF) propellant in the third and fourth stages.

 GSLV - A new chapter in the field of space research in India was added on 18 April 2001 when GSLC D-1 was launched from Sriharikota.
 It is also called Geosynchronous Satellite Launch Vehicle.
 It can be placed 2-4 tons weighing satellites in a geosynchronous orbit.
 It is the most powerful rocket in India, which works in three phases.
-In its first phase, solid is used in second phase liquid and in third stage cryogenic engine is used.
-Hydroxyl terminated poly butadiene as solid propellant and ammonium perchlorate as oxidant are used and in the second and fourth stages, asymptomatic die methyl hydroxine and N2O4 are used as liquid propellants and in the third phase, liquid hydrogen (-250 C) and fluid oxygen (-183 C) are used at very low temperatures.
+In its first phase, solid is used in the second phase liquid, and in the third stage cryogenic engine is used.
+Hydroxyl-terminated polybutadiene as solid propellant and ammonium perchlorate as oxidant are used and in the second and fourth stages, asymptomatic die methyl hydroxide and N2O4 is used as liquid propellants and in the third phase, liquid hydrogen (-250 C) and fluid oxygen (-183 C) are used at very low temperatures.
 [The temperature below 0 C-150 C is called cryogenic heat].

 The basic difference between a rocket engine and a jet engine is that the jet engine gets oxygen to the oxygen present in the air but there is no oxygen in the space, so the rocket engine carries the oxygen with it.

 To send any object out of the Earth's atmosphere, a special velocity is required, which is called the escape velocity.
-If any object is pushed towards space with a velocity of 11.2 km / s, it can leave the Earth's atmosphere and enters to space and does not return to the earth.
-Therefore, to send a rocket into space, it has to give a velocity of 11.2 km/sec so that it can go out of the Earth's atmosphere into space.
+If any object is pushed towards space with a velocity of 11.2 km / s, it can leave the Earth's atmosphere and enters space, and do not return to the earth.
+Therefore, to send a rocket into space, it has to give a velocity of 11.2 km/s so that it can go out of the Earth's atmosphere into space.